Due to the COVID-19 emergency, MDEM is currently not taking any interns. Please check at a later date.

 The Maryland Department of Emergency Management (MDEM) Emergency Management Mentorship Experience (EMME) program offers students the opportunity to gain experience in the areas of disaster mitigation, preparedness, prevention, protection, response, resilience, and recovery.
 The EMME Program is designed to be flexible to the students’ interests, academic requirements, and the needs of MDEM.

 The mentored students will have the opportunity to design an internship program to fit their interests, the requirements of the academic institution, and the needs of the statewide emergency management program.

-- With the guidance of the MDEM hosts, students may work in one of the branches of the Maryland Emergency Management Agency.
+- With the guidance of the MDEM hosts, students may work in one of the branches of the Maryland Department of Emergency Management.

 - Options depend on the needs, interests, requirements, skills and abilities of the student, the academic institution, and the agencies of the Maryland emergency management program.
 All possible effort will be made to ensure a productive and engaging environment to enhance the growth and understanding of the student in the field of emergency management.
 Opportunities in Public Administration assignments such as grants management and